Construction Rating: | starstarstarstarstar |

 Style: | Odd-Roc |

 T' Check It body tube is unlike a typical round tube in that t' surface is somewhat more grainy than typical.
-I used t' old thinned Elmers wood filler trick, but after two coats it was obvious that a glass-like finish was goin' t' be beyond me patience, so I settled for a decent look.
+I used t' old thinned Elmers wood filler trick, ya bilge rat, but after two coats it was obvious that a glass-like finish be goin' t' be beyond me patience, so I settled for a decent look.
 Two rounds o' Elmers followed by two rounds o' sanding, arrr, then two coats o' Valspar primer.
-I wasn't wild about t' shade o' yellow offered by Valspar, me hearties, and I found a can o' School Bus Yellow at Tractor Supply instead.
+I wasn't wild about t' shade o' yellow offered by Valspar, and I found a can o' School Bus Yellow at Tractor Supply instead.
 This paint went on quite thick and two coats did a nice job o' hidin' t' fact that I'd skimped some on t' sanding.
 T' nose cone got a coat o' Valspar gloss black.
 I gave t' decals a couple o' coats o' Testors decal bonder and finally applied them t' night before t' third flight.
 They applied nicely and looked great.
 (I'm a sucker for yellow and black rockets.)

 Pros: Quite possibly t' perfect small field rocket.
 Mini engine power and t' big blunt nose guarantee that you won't overfly t' field.